NikKef/ChainPilot/README.md

 ## Overview

+**Target User:**
-**Target User:** Retail DeFi enthusiasts who want to manage their on-chain activities more efficiently using AI assistance.
+ - DeFi enthusiasts who want to manage their on-chain activities more efficiently using AI assistance
+ - New DeFi users who do not have experience using dApps
+ - Founders looking to easily deploy their own tokens with no need to code smart contracts themselves
+ - DAOs and Treasury Managers looking to manage their funds in a safe democratic way while enforcing a specific policy.

 **Key Features:**
 - Natural language chat interface for Web3 interactions